The Great Gatsby: Revival and reassessment

 By 1944, a full-scale Fitzgerald revival had occurred.
 Full-length scholarly articles on Fitzgerald's works were being published in periodicals and, by the following year, the earlier consensus among professional critics that The Great Gatsby was merely a sensational story or a nostalgic period piece had effectively vanished.
 The tireless promotional efforts of literary critic Edmund Wilson, who was Fitzgerald's Princeton classmate and his close friend, led this Fitzgerald revival.
 In 1951, three years after Zelda's death in a hospital fire, Professor Arthur Mizener of Cornell University published The Far Side of Paradise, the first biography of Fitzgerald.
-Mizener's best-selling biography emphasized The Great Gatsby's positive reception by literary critics, which may have further influenced public opinion and renewed interest in it.
+Mizener's bestselling biography emphasized The Great Gatsby's positive reception by literary critics, which may have further influenced public opinion and renewed interest in it.

 By 1960—thirty-five years after the novel's original publication—the book was steadily selling 100,000 copies per year.
 Renewed interest in it led The New York Times editorialist Mizener to proclaim the novel was a masterwork of 20th-century American literature.
 By 1974, The Great Gatsby had attained its status as a literary masterwork and was deemed a contender for the title of the "Great American Novel".

 By the mid-2000s, many literary critics considered The Great Gatsby to be one of the greatest novels ever written, and the work was part of the assigned curricula in the near majority of U.S. high schools.
 As of early 2020, The Great Gatsby had sold almost 30 million copies worldwide and continues to sell an additional 500,000 copies annually.
 Numerous foreign editions of the novel have been published, and the text has been translated into 42 different languages.
 The work is Scribner's most popular title; in 2013, the e-book alone sold 185,000 copies.
-The novel's U.S. copyright expired on January 1, 2021, when all works published in 1925 entered the public domain.
+The American Library Association lists the book as among the most challenged classics in U.S. literature.
+The novel's U.S. copyright expired on January 1, 2021, when it, along with all the other literature of 1925, entered the public domain.
+Since then, numerous altered and incomplete reprints have flooded the market.